-BlackBerry adds Q10 support to Android app porting processAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry adds Q10 support to Android app porting processAlex Wagner - Editorial Director of News and Content

 BlackBerry has long been touting Android app support as one of the main features of both the PlayBook OS and BlackBerry 10 (formerly BBX), allowing Android developers to easily port their existing apps to the BlackBerry World app storefront.
 Today BlackBerry took a step to help ensure that future owners of the BlackBerry Q10 will have some nice-looking Android apps ready for download on launch day by adding support for the keyboard-equipped smartphone to its development tools.
 The company notes that while its BlackBerry Runtime for Android Apps can automatically scale an app to a device's screen size, devs can help make their apps look better to end users by specifically building the software with a specific device in mind.